ViaHero · January 28, 2019

 Why get a JR Pass?

 Japanese Rail Passes—JR Passes for short—are discounted train tickets exclusively for tourists.
 Aside from being cost-effective, they’re also super convenient, as the JR system spans across most of Japan.
-You’ll definitely want to talk to one of our Japanese travel gurus about getting a JR Pass for your trip to Japan.
+You’ll definitely want to talk to one of our Japanese travel gurus about getting a JR Pass—or just buy one online—before your trip to Japan.

 #1: Miyama—a quaint and cozy must-see

 Traveling to Osaka from Kyoto is also super easy.
 There are a bunch of things to do in Osaka including a Castle, eight stories of medieval Japanese history, scenic views of the city, and a TON of great food.
 Osaka is close enough to Kyoto that you could take a Japanese Uber, but you’re best off riding the rails on this one.

 #3: Shrine Island, Miyajima—you need to “sea” it!

 Wondering where to go in Japan for beautiful sunsets, breathtaking views, and amazing landmarks?
 Look no further than Miyajima, “Shrine Island”—home to the sea-based Itsukushima Shrine and Torii Gate.
 Take advantage of the rail system’s late hours and stay until the tide rolls in so you can walk right up to the Torii Gate!
 Ask your personal trip advisor about getting to this infamous landmark with your JR pass.

 Travel time from Kyoto: ~3 hours

 Even closer than Osaka, Nara is the perfect last minute trip in Japan and day trip from Kyoto.
 Most travelers head to Nara to see some (or all) of the Seven Great Temples, but we recommend checking out Nijo Castle.
 A hidden gem and unique place to go, Nijo Castle is an ancient palace with a nearby cafe serving warm, delicious matcha tea and treats.